mongodb/js-bson/README.md

 This browser version of the BSON parser is compiled using [webpack](https://webpack.js.org/) and the current version is pre-compiled in the `browser_build` directory.

-Though this is the default BSON parser, there is a C++ Node.js addon BSON parser as well which is faster and uses less memory but does not support the browser.
+This is the default BSON parser, however, there is a C++ Node.js addon version as well that does not support the browser.
 It can be found at [mongod-js/bson-ext](https://github.com/mongodb-js/bson-ext).

 ## Usage